Ever tried cooking from scraps? These tips and tricks are useful in your everyday life and especially around the holidays.

 It’s a typical day, you are running around the kitchen trying to prep a meal.
 In all the commotion, you quickly chop up your food and then are on your way to the next task.
 Now take a minute to think about how much food scraps you produce in a single meal on any given day.
 What do you do with them?
 Maybe you put them in the trash, feed them to your dog, or throw them into the compost.
 But have you thought about other ways you can use up your food scraps?

 Celery, lettuce, green onions?
-You can actually re-grow these (and many others) once you get to the stem of them.
-You need 1-2 inches of the stem for it to begin to regrow, make sure to place it in water and wait for it to regrow.
+Re-grow these (and many others) once you get to the stem of them.
+You’ll need 1-2 inches of the stem for it to begin to regrow.
+Make sure to place it in water and wait for it to regrow.
 You can do this multiple times before it starts to lose taste.
-Then be sure to compost it.
+After regrowing, you can compost it.

 Save unwanted parts of vegetables and make them into veggie stock.
-You can store the vegetables in the freezer in a reusable silicon bag or ziplock (try to reuse!)
-Once the bag gets full, use them in this veggie stock recipe.
+You can store the vegetables in the freezer in a reusable silicon bag or ziplock (try to reuse!).

 Enhance dips & sauces

 What about herbs?
 Have you ever been cutting your herbs and wondered what you could do with the stem?
 Well, you can actually cut the stems up and use them in dips and sauces.
 Check out this great source for creative ways to use cilantro stems.